UCBoulder/oit-fcq/README.md

 This repo contains the core code scripts that we use for FCQs.
 This does not include the NLP scripts, which have their own dedicated repository: oit-an-fcq-nlp.

+They are organized in four folders in the Home > oit-fcq > code > R directory.

+**account-mgmt**: Account management files
+Use these scripts when there is a change between what is in CU-SIS and the FCQ platform or when setting up a new semester.

+**course-audit**: Course audit files
+Use these scripts to pull CIW data, clean and evaluate for FCQ purposes, and generate course audit files for public use.
+Run once per week (usually on Friday) and use the output to set up the next FCQ session.
+Run daily during the course audit windows (March, June, October).

+**create-sessions**: Create session files
+Run in conjunction with the course audit files to set up weekly and final FCQ administrations.
+CL_Imports.R is the primary file.
+The others are special circumstances.

+**data-mgmt**: Data management files
+These are for reference and historical records purposes.

+**fcq-results**: Results files
+Use these files to process FCQ results at the end of each semester.

 ## Requirements